KungAlex/rest-mqtt-proxy/docs/index.rst

 Welcome to rest-mqtt-proxy's documentation!
 ===========================================

-rest-mqtt-proxy's is a flask application that act as mqtt/rest proxy.
+rest-mqtt-proxy's is a flask prototype application that act as mqtt/rest proxy.

-This is the full technical documentation for the project, and should be used as a source of references when seeking help with the project.
+This is the full technical documentation for https://github.com/KungAlex/rest-mqtt-proxy, and should be used as a source of references when seeking help with the project.

+.. include:: ./overview/index.rst

 .. toctree::
-   :maxdepth: 5
+   :maxdepth: 2
    :titlesonly:
    :caption: Contents:

-   getting-started/index
+   readme_include
    config/index
    api-documentation/index
-   classes/index
+   source/index

 Indices and tables